DSLR-LLRGB Style Processing and Walkthrough Video

 Fixing Flaws (1:57)

-Screen Mask Invert - very useful for brightening and smoothing faint nebulosity (17:07)
+Screen Mask Invert - very useful for brightening and smoothing faint nebulosity (17:07) Please see the IMPORTANT CORRECTIONS for information about lowering opacities on Screen Mask Invert layers.

 High Pass Filter - increases local contrast and has a sharpening effect (8:07)